 You also have the option of reporting the fraud to the FTC or filing a report with your local police department.

 Understanding hard inquiries can help you put them into context, resolve a possible error or be alerted to possible signs of identity theft.
-If you’re a Credit Karma member, you can get free credit monitoring on your TransUnion credit report, meaning we’ll alert you after significant changes are made, such as when a hard inquiry appears on your report.
+If you’re a Credit Karma member, you can get free credit monitoring on your TransUnion and Equifax credit reports, meaning we’ll alert you after significant changes are made, such as when a hard inquiry appears on your reports.
 Stay on top of your credit health by checking your credit reports on a regular basis.